appdevgbb/acr-pull-perf/README.md

 This report looks into the performance of pulling container images from Azure Container Registry (ACR) under different configurations and tools using a controlled Azure environment.
 The focus is on measuring image pull duration, evaluating system disk vs RAM disk performance during extraction, and identifying bottlenecks in real-world usage scenarios.

+For all of these, I will be using Virtual Machine SKUs with Accelerated Networking enabled.

 ## Environment Setup

 ### Azure Resources